 - 1) Review the written appeal submitted by the student. - 2) Schedule the Graduate Student Policies Committee meeting. - 3) Provide the written appeal to the academic advisor, the instructor, and Program Director. - 4) Invite the student, instructor, and academic advisor to the meeting for input of data and to answer questions the committee might have. - 5) Preside over the meeting: - a) Chair of Graduate Student Policies Committee calls group to order. - b) The student presents his/her appeal and circumstances.
 Time limited to 5 minutes.
 Graduate Student Policies Committee members may question facts.
 Time is limited to 5 minutes.
 The student is dismissed from the meeting. - c) The instructor is invited to join the meeting and presents his/her rationale for grading decision(s).
 Time limited to 5 minutes.
 Graduate Student Policies Committee members may question facts.
 Time limited to 5 minutes.
-The instructor is dismissed from the meeting. - d) The instructor and/or the student may be asked to return to the meeting for additional questions.

-The Committee makes its recommendation in writing with a brief rationale.
-No discussion of the appeal occurs outside the meeting itself.
-Inform the Vice President for Academic Affairs or designee in writing of the committee's recommendation.
+The instructor is dismissed from the meeting. - d) The instructor and/or the student may be asked to return to the meeting for additional questions. - e) No discussion of the appeal occurs outside the meeting itself. - 6) Informs the Vice President for Academic Affairs or designee in writing of the committee's recommendation.